 Pros: Similar to the Le Creuset, Staub uses enameled cast iron that can withstand soap.
 It tends to be slightly cheaper than Le Creuset, but with similar quality.
 I own the white fry pan and the perfect pan, which I use a TON as a wok for stir fries.

 Cons: Like the Le Creuset, I find that my Staub pans behave better when I oil them and don’t use soap, similar to traditional cast iron natural coatings.

 Caraway Home $$

 Pros: This new player on the scene makes thoughtfully designed non stick sets using ceramic coating.
 The four pans on offer retail for $395 together, which is on the higher end, but a great deal for the value.
-The set comes with a magnetized rack for easy storage and a canvas lid case that can be hung on a wall or inside a cabinet door.
+The set comes with a magnetized rack for easy storage and a canvas lid case (see below) that can be hung on a wall or inside a cabinet door.
 I’ve been using these pans now for 6 months in a very small kitchen and have been impressed.
 Not only does nothing stick to them, but the pans are oven safe as well up to 600 degrees F. If you want a lighter pan than traditional cast iron that can still go in the oven, this would be my pick.
 Plus, the color palette is fun and chic!
 I have the set in sage.

 Cons: Like some of the other non stick options below the coating sits atop aluminum, which is why it’s still not recommended to use metal utensils with these pans.